Autumn Leaves (film): Plot

 Millicent "Milly" Wetherby works at home as a self-employed typist.
 One evening in a diner, she meets a lonely, younger U.S. Army veteran named Burt Hanson.
 They share a romantic date at the beach, kissing amidst the crashing waves, but Milly tells Burt to date someone his own age.
 A month later, Burt is waiting for the still-lonely Milly at her home and the two celebrate his new job at a department store.
 He proposes to her in a movie theater, and while she initially rejects the proposal, she reconsiders when she sees him walking away.

 The next day, the couple gets married in Mexico.
 However, on the marriage license, he lists his place of birth as Chicago, though he had earlier told her he was born in Racine, Wisconsin.
 Once home, Burt's ex-wife, Virginia, appears, which shocks Milly because Burt told her that he had never been married.
 Virginia gives her a property settlement that she wants Burt to sign and tells her that Burt is a habitual liar about his life and his past.
-Milly also learns that Burt's father (Lorne Greene) is in Los Angeles to find him.
+Milly also learns that Burt's father is in Los Angeles to find him.

 Burt is haunted by the day when he discovered his wife and father making love; he begins displaying signs of mental instability with their sudden, unwelcomed presence in his life.
 When he becomes violent, Milly sends him to a mental hospital.
 Burt's condition improves with treatment (depicted sketchily as a montage of intravenous drugs and electroconvulsive therapy), and he severs connections with his past.
 Milly happily discovers he still loves her and they look forward to a brighter future.